pragyamis/SpotifySentimentAnalysis/README.md

 1. Wait for tool to process song data
 1. Review music choices and see trends
    1. Emotional content of music choices is plotted in trend graph via sentiment analysis

+## Additional notes, limitations, and future direction
+* This tool is only for English songs with lyrics (not non-English languages songs or music without lyrics such as many electronic or classical music songs)
+* Spotify only allows last 50 songs to be retrieved.
+Persistence in this app to store historical information would provide better historical insights.
+We did not have enough time to implement this.
+* Model can be improved further by training it against all the data.
+Because of limited compute power, we couldn’t use the full dataset as machine was running out of memory.
+* For Sentiment “anger”, very limited dataset was available and that can be improved as well.
+* More views can be generated to provide varying insights into listening history for the user.
+Incorporating Spotify’s own audio features can also help improve this solution.

 ## Contribution of each team member: